pblworks/pblworks-interview-exercise/README.md

 ### Part 2: Create an auto-save feature

 For this part, we want you to remove entirely the "Save Project" button that exists in the edit project form.
 Instead, we want you to implement an auto-save feature.
-As the user types in the database, it should be automatically saving things to the database.
+As the user types something in any field, it should automatically be saved to the database.
 It is up to you to architect this solution in any way you want.

 Some tips to consider while implementing this: